-Action awareness.
-In many remote collaboration situations, team members access and manipulate shared resources (e.g., documents, images, databases).
-In these cases it is not sufficient to know who is around, and whether they are available for interaction.
-Users need notification systems that keep them informed about what is happening to objects they care about-what actions are being taken to investigate or modify them, and who is carrying out such actions (Figure 2).
-The relevant information may be a discrete event (e.g., selection of a document), or it may be a snap shot that aggregates an extended series of events (e.g., extracting and presenting the gist of a series of changes to a shared document, Neuwirth, Morris, Regli, Chandhok & Wenger, 1998).
+Users need notification systems that keep them informed about what is happening to objects they care about-what actions are being taken to investigate or modify them, and who is carrying out such actions (Fig. 2).
+The relevant information may be a discrete event (e.g. selection of a document), or it may be a snap shot that aggregates an extended series of events (e.g. extracting and presenting the gist of a series of changes to a shared document, Neuwirth et al., 1998).

-A large body of work on action awareness has studied the problems of synchronous collaboration in shared workspaces (Gutwin, Roseman & Greenberg, 1996; Smith, Hixon & Horan, 1998).
-A successful and early example is the radar view, a miniaturized workspace overview that uses rectangular outlines to indicate the part of the workspace in view for different collaborators (Beacker, Nastos, Posner & Mawby, 1993; Gutwin & Greenberg, 1996; Smith, 1992).
+A large body of work on action awareness has studied the problems of synchronous collaboration in shared workspaces (Gutwin et al., 1996; Smith et al., 1998).
+A successful and early example is the radar view, a miniaturized workspace overview that uses rectangular outlines to indicate the part of the workspace in view for different collaborators (Smith, 1992; Beacker et al., 1993; Gutwin and Greenberg, 1996).
 Radar views provide information about the presence and location of collaborators in a workspace (social awareness), but also provide information about other users' interactions with workspace objects (action awareness).
-Telepointers (individual pointers for each remote collaborator) can also be used to convey collaborators' focus and gestures (e.g., pointing at a document during discussion).
-Other researchers have explored techniques that superimpose video information conveying work partners' gaze on top of a shared workspace containing task objects (Ishii, Kobayashi, & Arita, 1994).
-An important issue for action awareness is the tradeoff between the amount of information provided, and users' ability to comprehend and use it (Begole, Rosson & Shaffer, 1999).
+Telepointers (individual pointers for each remote collaborator) can also be used to convey collaborators' focus and gestures (e.g. pointing at a document during discussion).
+Other researchers have explored techniques that superimpose video information conveying work partners' gaze on top of a shared workspace containing task objects (Ishii et al., 1994).
+An important issue for action awareness is the tradeoff between the amount of information provided, and users' ability to comprehend and use it (Begole et al., 1999).

 Many collaborations with shared resources take place over time.
-Although moment-tomoment awareness is less of a concern in this case (e.g., collaborators are not competing for a resource), knowing what has happened recently to an object, and who is responsible, may influence one's own decisions about what to do.
-Version control systems support an extended awareness of actions, by maintaining a history of shared resources, perhaps even providing facilities for visualizing what has changed (Fussell, Kraut, Lerch, Scherlis, McNally & Cadiz, 1998; Hawryszkiewyez, Gorton, & Fung, 1995).
-Hill and his colleagues (Hill et al., 1992) introduced the concepts of "read wear" and "edit wear" as mechanisms for tracking access or modifications to objects over time (e.g., paragraphs of a document that are viewed or edited, columns of a spreadsheet that have been changed).
-Researchers have also explored techniques for visualizing the history of interactions with web pages (Chi, Pirolli & Pitkow, 2001; Wexelblat & Maes, 1999) or objects in a shared workspace (Gutwin, 2002).
-For the most part, however, there has been a disconnect between work supporting awareness in real time situations and the capture, integration, and presentation of interactions over an extended period of time (Carroll et al., 2001).
+Although moment-to-moment awareness is less of a concern in this case (e.g. collaborators are not competing for a resource), knowing what has happened recently to an object, and who is responsible, may influence one's own decisions about what to do.
+Version control systems support an extended awareness of actions, by maintaining a history of shared resources, perhaps even providing facilities for visualizing what has changed (Hawryszkiewycz et al., 1995; Fussell et al., 1998).
+Hill et al. (1992) introduced the concepts of "read wear" and "edit wear" as mechanisms for tracking access or modifications to objects over time (e.g. paragraphs of a document that are viewed or edited, columns of a spreadsheet that have been changed).
+Researchers have also explored techniques for visualizing the history of interactions with web pages (Wexelblat and Maes, 1999; Chi et al., 2001) or objects in a shared workspace (Gutwin, 2002).
+For the most part, however, there has been a disconnect between work supporting awareness in real time situations and the capture, integration and presentation of interactions over an extended period of time (Carroll et al., 2001).

 Knowing what actions collaborators have taken helps users to keep track of the state of task-relevant objects, and to monitor collaborators' contributions.
 However, it is up to the individual to provide an interpretive frame for this information, to determine when the information is relevant or how it is related to current task goals.
-As with social awareness, this extra requirement often results in user interactions where awareness maintenance is managed as a separate task-namely a task of coordination that is imposed on top of the real task of creating a shared document, reaching consensus on a shared vision, and so on.
+As with social awareness, this extra requirement often results in user interactions where awareness maintenance is managed as a separate task-namely a task of coordination that is imposed on top of the real task of creating a shared document, reaching consensus on a shared vision and so on.